Strisores: Evolution

 Strisores has a well-represented fossil record, with fossils of most major strisorean lineages known from the Paleogene.
 Chen et al. (2019) included 14 fossil lineages in their analysis.
 Nonetheless, it supports the emerging consensus phylogeny well.
 The genus Paraprefica, probably from the Early Eocene (though this is somewhat uncertain), seems to be a basal form that at times has been allied with the oilbird and the potoos, but cannot be assigned to either with certainty.
 In the consensus scenario, it would represent a record of the initial divergence of the three lineages.

 This agrees with fossils suggesting that the basal divergence of the owlet-nightjar and apodiform branch also occurred during that time.
 In addition, Eocypselus, a Late Paleocene or Early Eocene genus of North America, cannot be assigned to any one strisore lineage with certainty but appears to be some ancestral form.
 Over some 20 million years, throughout the Eocene, the present-day diversity (as well as some entirely extinct lineages) slowly unfolds.
-By mid-Oligocene, some 30 million years ago, the crown lineages are present and adapting to their present-day ecological niches.
+By mid-Oligocene, some 30 mya, the crown lineages are present and adapting to their present-day ecological niches.

-These Paleogene birds strongly suggest that the two main extant lineages of strisores separated about 60–55 mya (Selandian-Thanetian), and that some time around the Lutetian-Bartonian boundary, some 40 mya, the common ancestors of Nyctibiidae, Caprimulgidae and eared nightjars diverged from those of oilbird and frogmouths.
+These Paleogene birds strongly suggest that the two main extant lineages of strisores separated about 60–55 mya (Selandian–Thanetian), and that some time around the Lutetian–Bartonian boundary, some 40 mya, the common ancestors of Nyctibiidae, Caprimulgidae and eared nightjars diverged from those of oilbird and frogmouths.

 The relationships of the Early Eocene Parvicuculus and Procuculus from the southern North Sea basin are unresolved, but they bear some similarities to strisores.

 By the distribution of fossils, the Paleogene radiation seems to have originated in Asia, which at that time became a highly fragmented landscape as the Himalayas lifted up and the Turgai Strait started to disappear.